mallorybowes/ha-coleman-mach-ble/README.md

 A Home Assistant custom integration for Coleman Mach Bluetooth RV Air Conditioning units.
 Provides a `climate` entity with current temperature, set point, and operating mode — all over BLE, no cloud required.
 This is vibeware and no guarantees are given.
 It works on my AC unit but it's also the only one I can test on.
 YMMV.

+>**Important notification** - If you are using an HA Yellow system, **\**do not**\** update to HAOS 18+.
+There's a kernel level issue that will affect this integration to where it stops working.
+The issue has been identified on [this thread](https://github.com/home-assistant/operating-system/issues/4898) but it might take awhile to get the kernel update integrated.
+So the "fix" for this is to stay on HAOS 17 until the patch has been released.
+AFAIK, this only affects the HA Yellow hardware so if you are using this integration on anything else, you should still be ok.

 > **Not affiliated with or endorsed by Airxcel, Inc. or the Coleman Mach brand.**

 [Screencast_20260505_013413_2.webm](https://github.com/user-attachments/assets/5cf54e9b-e62a-4fdb-abf0-b323dec16a7c)